Recommending Root-Cause and Mitigation Steps for Cloud Incidents using Large Language Models: Acknowledgements

 \section{Acknowledgements}

 We would like to thank the engineers who participated in the validation of root causes and mitigation steps.
-We would like to also acknowledge the contributors of the following people across Microsoft: Oleg Losinets, Jim Kleewein.
+We would like to also acknowledge the contributions of the following people across Microsoft: Oleg Losinets, Jim Jernigan and Jim Kleewein.